drsilentemmanuel/Systems-Design-Challenge/README.md

-Here's the complete content of the `README.md` file, including the standard Markdown syntax for headings.
-You can **copy and paste this directly** into your GitHub `README.md` file.

 # System Design Challenge: Tenant Profiling Software

 This repository contains a detailed system design for a **Tenant Profiling Software**.
 This document outlines the architectural choices, component breakdowns, data models, API designs, and strategies for scalability, security, monitoring, and disaster recovery, all in response to a challenging system design interview prompt.